AkitotheExiled/Playlistbot/README.md

 ### Simple Usage Guide
 1. Go to executable folder
-2. Place your driver from the Driver Guide into /executable/webdriver folder.
+2. Place your driver from the Driver Guide into the executable folder.
 3. Run playlistbot.exe

 #### Script FAQ Guide